‘The Human Condition’

 At Pembroke, we view the purpose of English to be to enable our students to explore and understand themselves and how they can make sense of the world around them.
 Therefore, our curriculum explores, and is indeed entitled, ‘The Human Condition.’
 There is a clear and logical progression in each year group: the Year 7 curriculum is entitled ‘Me’; the Year 8 curriculum is entitled ‘Them’ and the Year 9 curriculum then culminates in a study of ‘Us’.
 Throughout this, we have identified five key themes which underpin both the set texts but also what we believe are cornerstones of understanding the human condition: power, conflict, love, relationships and identity.
 Therefore, as students progress through the curriculum, so does their understanding of these core themes and their ability to explore and discuss them sensitively and with increasing articulacy.
 It is also intended too that students will have an improving awareness of who they are and a clearer concept of their place in the world.
 Our curriculum is rooted in student enjoyment as we encourage students to see the relevance of literature to them and as a vehicle to enable them to make sense of the world around them.
 We therefore provide students with opportunities to draw on their own experiences to develop their unique and personal responses to what they have read which are both valued and embraced.

 We place great value, focus and emphasis on tier 2 vocabulary and as such, every unit of work has ten key words which are explicitly taught.
-Every lesson, 2-3 of these words are re-visited to develop students’ competency when using challenging vocabulary in their work.
+Every lesson, one of these words is re-visited to develop students’ competency when using challenging vocabulary in their work.
 This strategy also enables students to become more articulate in their academic and creative writing.

 Equally, we place a significant emphasis on grammar.
 We have a clear progression map of the grammar knowledge we expect each year group ascertain.
 These concepts are explicitly taught in lessons as starters in Years 7, 8 and 9 and studied until students have mastered this specific area.
 We envisage that this approach will lead to positive outcomes in the three major assessment points in Years 7, 8 and 9 and subsequently improved exam responses in Year 10 and 11.
 For assessments, students apply their new knowledge by engaging with an unseen text.
 The data this provides enables the English team to regularly review the effectiveness of our curriculum and adapt it accordingly to suit the needs of our learners.